Luzhniki disaster: Before 1989

 The article in Vechernyaya Moskva did not go unnoticed by the West.
 It was reproduced by the Italian news agency ANSA.
 On 22 October, two days after the tragedy, La Stampa published a front-page article, where it revealed the information from the Soviet newspaper to its readers and speculated whether the word "casualties" should be understood as "injured" or "injured and killed".
-In this article La Stampa also said that the stampede was probably caused by the fall of a woman, although La Stampas source of that information is unclear, as this detail was not revealed by Vechernyaya Moskva.
+In this article La Stampa also said that the crush was probably caused by the fall of a woman, although La Stampas source of that information is unclear, as this detail was not revealed by Vechernyaya Moskva.

-On the next day, 23 October, Italian, Spanish and other Western newspapers stated that there were 3 people killed and 60 injured in this stampede, citing the Dutch journalists who were present at the match.
+On the next day, 23 October, Italian, Spanish and other Western newspapers stated that there were 3 people killed and 60 injured in this disaster, citing the Dutch journalists who were present at the match.
 They also mentioned, that, according to the Dutch journalists, both exits at the stand were open.
 According to El País, the information about 3 fatalities and 60 injured was distributed by the Dutch news agency ANP.

 Three days later, on 26 October The New York Times wrote that "more than 20 persons were killed and dozens were injured in a panic at Lenin Stadium".
 Ten days later, in the article published on 5 November 1982, La Stampa stated that "it seems that 72" people were killed and "at least 150" were injured in the Luzhiniki disaster, citing the unnamed "unofficial sources".
 By 1987, El País had lowered its number of estimated fatalities to 68.

 Until 1989, none of these figures were either confirmed or challenged by the Soviet officials.
 Soviet citizens were able to learn the details of this disaster only from the reports of the Voice of America and other Western shortwave-radio broadcasters.